-- It is caused due to the discharge of energy from faults and cracks in the crust of the earth.
+- It is caused due to the tectonic movements of the earth.

-- This energy release produces waves which travel in all directions.
+- The energy release produces waves that travel in all directions.

 - The point where energy is released is called the focus or hypocentre.
-It is generally located at the depth of 60 km.
+It is generally located at a depth of 60 km.